Commercial Building Activities

 DOE researches and demonstrates advanced technologies and systems to improve the energy performance of commercial buildings.

-The State and Local Energy Efficiency Action Network is an effort that helps states, utilities, and other local stakeholders implement best practice energy efficiency policies and programs.
+The State and Local Energy Efficiency Action Network (SEE Action) is an effort that helps states, utilities, and other local stakeholders implement best practice energy efficiency policies and programs.

 The Standard Energy Efficiency Data Platform is a software tool that allows state and local governments and building owners to easily manage energy data for a large number of buildings.